Areopaguaworkshop/wenbi/README.md

 Initally, this porject is just serving to my website [GCDFL](https://www.gcdfl.org/).
 We do a service to turn its lectures into a written files for easier further editing.

+Wenbi is a Chinese name 文笔, meaning a good writting.

-Note: LLM can make mistakes and cannot be fully trusted.
+:warning: LLM can make mistakes (of course, human make mistakes too) and cannot be fully trusted.
 LLM can only be used for preliminary processing of data, some elementary work, and in this sense, LLM does greatly improve editing efficiency.

-### you can try the [demo](https://archive.gcdfl.org/), right now only remove the timestamps and joining the lines.
+### you can try the [demo](https://archive.gcdfl.org/).

 ## Features

+- **100% Open source and totally free of use**.
+I love open source, I learned a lot from it.

 - :100: Accept most popular audio, video, subtitle files and url--mainly using yt-dlp as input.